Generate report

 At a glance

-Japan held a general election on 27 October 2024.
+Japan held a snap election on 8 February 2026.

 Japan has a bicameral parliament (the National Diet) with the lower House of Representatives and the upper House of Councillors.